Published by Christina Riley. Last Updated on March 9, 2023.

 - Raleigh Denim – Known for their handcrafted jeans, Raleigh Denim designed one-of-a-kind blankets for the guest rooms.
 They do all this while remaining to materials and maintaining the hotel’s colorful midcentury design.

-- HAAND – The beautiful decorative items located around the hotel are sourced by a small company in Graham, Alamance County.
+- HAAND – A small company sources the beautiful decorative items located around the hotel in Graham, Alamance County.
 HAAND is devoted to creating unique modern items through traditional methods.

-- Burt’s Bees – Not many folks realize Burt’s Bees moved their headquarters to Durham’s American Tobacco Campus, which you can walk around.
-At The Durham Hotel, Guests can enjoy a selection of their natural award-winning products, such as the Beeswax Lip Balm and Hand Salve.
+- Burt’s Bees – Not many people realize Burt’s Bees moved their headquarters to Durham’s American Tobacco Campus, which you can walk around.
+At The Durham Hotel, Guests can enjoy their natural award-winning products, such as the Beeswax Lip Balm and Hand Salve.

 - NC MADE – The mini bar snacks are curated by Durham-based NC MADE and are all locally sourced delicious tastes of North Carolina.
 Snacks include Apricot Pepita Nut Butter Bar and Peanut Butter from Big Spoon Roasters (Durham), Chocolate Bar from Escazu Artisan Chocolates(Raleigh), and Blister Fried Peanuts from First United Methodist Church (Mount Olive).